heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-In the 1860s, the London Pneumatic Despatch Company raised the extravagant sum of £150,000 to build an underground network of pneumatic tubes for distributing London's mail.
+The London Pneumatic Despatch Company raised the extravagant sum of £150,000 to build an underground network of pneumatic tubes for distributing London's mail.
 Construction commenced in 1863 with a short experimental stretch between Euston Square and the North